Jim McCune: Career

 McCune began his career as a provider of Copper River salmon products.
 He later served on the board of the Prince William Sound Aquaculture Corporation.
 McCune served as a member of the Washington House of Representatives from 1998 to 1999.
 In 2004, he was once again elected to the House, serving until 2013.

 He then served as a member of the Pierce County Council, representing the 3rd district from 2013 to 2021.

 After incumbent Republican Randi Becker announced her retirement from the Washington State Senate, effective after the end of the 2020 legislative session, McCune announced his candidacy to succeed her.
 McCune placed first in the August 2020 Republican primary and defeated Marilyn Rasmussen in the November general election.

-In 2025, McCune was the only senator to vote against a bill in the Senate by Yasmin Trudeau that would have the state officially recognize the Islamic holidays of Eid al-Fitr and Eid al-Adha.
+In 2025, McCune was the only senator to vote against a bill by Democratic senator Yasmin Trudeau that would have the state officially recognize the Islamic holidays of Eid al-Fitr and Eid al-Adha.